Topological invariance of Liouville structures for taut foliations and Anosov flows: Smoothing (bi)foliated homeomorphisms

 \subsection{Stronger versions}

-Our methods can be generalized to prove stronger and more precise versions of the former results.
+Our methods can be generalized to prove stronger and more precise versions of the previous results.
 We collect them in this section and leave the proofs to the interested reader.
-We won't need these versions for our main applications, but they might be of independent interest.
+We will not need these versions for our main applications, but they might be of independent interest.